-The design is primarily white stucco with pale blue and blue-gray surfaces.
+The design is primarily white stucco with some blue-gray accent surfaces.
 All colors are anticipated to follow the BbD color palate.

-2. Sidewalks

-Sidewalks will be constructed of:

-- a.
-Pavers; - b.
-Patterned, distressed, or special aggregate concrete;
+- 2. Sidewalks: Sidewalks will be constructed of: - a.
+Pavers: - b.
+Patterned, distressed, or special aggregate concrete; - c.

-or

-c.
 Other finished treatment that distinguishes the sidewalks from typical suburban concrete sidewalks.
 Materials should be chosen to minimize the cost and complexity of maintenance.